Department of Aeronautics and Astronautics

 Honors and Awards

-National Academy of Engineering, National Academy of Medicine, International Academy of Astronautics, AIAA Dryden Lecturer in Research, Fellow of IEEE, Biomedical Engineering Society, American Institute of Medical and Biological Engineering, Explorers Club, Barany Society, National Space Biomedical Research Institute Pioneer Award.
+National Academy of Engineering, National Academy of Medicine, International Academy of Astronautics, AIAA Dryden Lecturer in Research, 2018 American Institute of Aeronautics and Astronautics de Florez Award for Flight Simulation, Fellow of IEEE, Biomedical Engineering Society, American Institute of Medical and Biological Engineering, Explorers Club, Barany Society, National Space Biomedical Research Institute Pioneer Award, AIAA 2018 de Florez Award for Flight Simulation, Aerospace Medical Association 2018 Professional Excellence Award for Lifetime Contributions.

 IAA, BMES, ASMA, Society for Neuroscience, Barany Society